smartcontractkit/chainlink-starknet/monitoring/README.md

 ## Local development

-Note: Previously, the monitor also wrote to kafka topics, but the dependency on Kafka has been removed in order to simplify deployment.
+Note: Previously, this monitor also wrote to Kafka, but the dependency on Kafka has been removed in order to simplify deployment.
 The kafka topics were unused anyway.

 - Start an http server that mimics weiwatchers locally.
 It needs to export a json configuration file for feeds: